paulad8/ColourVerse/README.md

 ***

 ### TESTING
-Testing was an integral part of the development process to ensure the website's functionality, performance, and user experience met the project objectives.
+Testing was an integral part of the development process, ensuring the website's functionality, performance, and user experience met the project objectives.
 Here's an overview of the testing approaches used:
 ###1.
 Manual Testing
 - Cross-Browser Compatibility: The site was tested on popular web browsers, including Chrome, Firefox and Safari to ensure consistent functionality and styling.
-- Device Responsiveness: The design was evaluated on various devies, such as desktops, tablets and smartphones to confirm responsiveness and usability across screen sizes.
+- Device Responsiveness: The design was evaluated on various devices, such as desktops, tablets and smartphones to confirm responsiveness and usability across screen sizes.
 - Navigation: Tested links, menus and buttons for accessibility and proper routing to ensure seamless user interaction.
 - Search Functionality: Verified that the search bar returned correct results for artists, movements and media and displayed them appropriately.